Bring open source to your campus.

 - Get your open source project ready for new contributors, and let us know

 - Donate or help us find company sponsorships

 If you have other ideas for how we can collaborate, email us: firstname.lastname@example.org.

-We are currently planning our event schedule for summer and fall of 2014.
+We are currently planning our event schedule for fall of 2014, with several more unconfirmed events not listed above.
 Interested in running an event?
 Contact us!

 University of Califonia at Davis

 April 26th, 2014

 Hosted by Rachel Adler, Francisco Iacobelli, and the NEIU Computer Science Club.Pictures